What Students Learn in TK

 • 1 backpack

-• 1 extra set of school uniform, underwear and socks in backpack
+• 1 extra set school uniform, underwear and socks in backpack

 • 1 reusable water bottle